D-Molloy/blockchain/README.md

-# JavaScript Blockchain
+# Blockchain-Explorer
+Blockchain Explorer is a complete blockchain prototype built in JavaScript made with the express purpose of providing a better understanding of how blockchain technology works.
+User's can create network nodes, make transactions, mine new blocks (complete with a Proof of Work), view the chain, check the validity fo the chain via the Consensus Algorithm, as well as search for a specific node, transaction or block.

+The frontend BlockChain Explorer is built to allow users to build and interact with the blockchain, as well as explaining what is happening in each tab.

-A complete blockchain prototype built in JavaScript.
-The blockchain data structure is located in dev/blockchain.js and all API endpoints are in dev/networkNode.js.
-Both are thoroughly commented with explanations to how everything works. **Note the block-explorer is still in development and will be overhauled
+The blockchain data structure is located in blockchain.js and all API endpoints are in networkNode.js.
+Both are thoroughly commented with explanations to how everything works.

 ## Clone the repo and start the network nodes: